 Living Life in the Outdoors ~ Texas Style!

 Last updated on April 10, 2017

-*MRS. PADILLY & THE TEXAS PADILLY LOGO IS A TRADEMARK OF THE COMPANY, MRSPADILLY.COM, A DIVISION OF STUDIODMJ.
-All Content and Images on this site are created by, and are the property of Mrs. Padilly, and are copyrighted, with all rights reserved.
+*MRS. PADILLY & THE TEXAS PADILLY LOGO IS A TRADEMARK OF THE COMPANY, MRSPADILLYTRAVELS.COM, A DIVISION OF STUDIODMJ.
+All Content and Images on this site are created by, and the property of Mrs. Padilly, All content is copyrighted, with all rights reserved.